realglobe-Inc/sugo-caller/README.md

   let shell
   try {
     shell = spot.shell({
-      // Pass a JSON-Schema to validate the interface
+      // Pass a JSON-Schema to validate the interface.
+Throws an error if invalid
       expect: shellSchemaV2
     })
   } catch (err) {